lascar/checkout/README.md

 # README

+* This is an example to use test when refactorize
 * note about how is structured in git this application
   The following branch are created:
   master: where the application lays whith uggly code without refactory